-If you’re considering installing a new asphalt driveway, parking lot, or roadway, one of the first questions that comes to mind is, “What’s the cost?”
+If you’re considering installing a new driveway, parking lot, or roadway, one of the first questions that comes to mind is, “What’s the cost?”
 Specifically, understanding the cost per square foot for asphalt can help you budget more accurately for your project.
-Asphalt is a popular paving material due to its durability, flexibility, and cost-effectiveness, but its price can vary depending on several factors.
-In this article, we’ll explore what influences the square foot price for asphalt, provide a general cost range, and offer tips to help you get the best value for your money.
+In this article, we’ll explore what influences the square foot price and provide a general cost range, and offer tips to help you get the best value for your money.

 1. Understanding the Basic Cost of Asphalt Per Square Foot